 - Knowing One More/One Less and Two More/Two Less

 - Benchmarks of 5 and 10

-The brilliant thing about understanding that students who have flexibility using and understanding these four relationships have number sense is that you can quickly and easily build these relationships into the teaching you are already doing.
+When we understand that students who have flexibility using and understanding these four relationships have number sense we can then quickly and easily build opportunities to strengthen these relationships into the teaching you are already doing.

 Let me say that again.

 Building number sense does NOT need to be a separate part of your day, routines, teaching and instruction.
 You can develop number sense in your students through the instruction you are already preparing to deliver.

 In this activity, students are composing and decomposing teen numbers.

 By building teen numbers on a ten frame and pairing that representation with a number bond and equation we are supporting students in developing number sense around teen numbers as it involves 3 of the 4 number relationships that students with strong number sense are able to rely on.